joshspicer/cosmo-workshop-wargames/tutorial.md

 We'll start the workshop by reviewing some common and good-to-know linux commands.
 We'll then move into Bandit ["War Games"](http://overthewire.org/wargames/bandit/), an interactive shell-based game that reinforces basic commands and teaches security concepts.

+## Why Learn Linux?

+Linux knowledge is invaluable in the CS field.
+Odds are servers you'll interact with on the job will be running some distro of Linux.
+In addition, small or embedded systems often run some flavor of Linux.
+Ever used a raspberry pi?
+Those devices are generally running Raspbian, a Linux distribution.
+Linux provides a stable development environment, and of course is free and open for users to get started with!

 ## Setup

 Before we start, lets get our enviornments set up.